grnet/e-science/tests/README.md

 	. ~/.virtualenvs/orkaenv/bin/activate

-	and then orka commands can be run like orca -h
+	and then orka commands can be run like orca -h  for bash test to run need to add the project in which the vm will be created and the repo which will be cloned